Heritage Fund - Frequently Asked Questions

 A little more than half of the Fund is invested in equities.
 Historically, equities have outperformed fixed income securities over the long-term as investors are paid a risk premium to hold stocks.

 See the Heritage Fund Annual Report.

-The Minister of Treasury Board and Finance is ultimately responsible for the Fund and its investments.
+The President of Treasury Board and Minister of Finance is ultimately responsible for the Fund and its investments.
 The Department looks after setting the long-term strategy, developing investment policy and monitoring investment performance.

 The purchasing of stocks, bonds and other investments for the portfolio is managed by a group of highly qualified and experienced professionals of Alberta Investment Management Corporation (AIMCo).

 The Minister of Treasury Board and Finance reports to Albertans on the performance of the fund quarterly and releases the fund’s annual report within 90 days of the end of the fiscal year.
 See publications.